Take a look at the beta version of dw.com. We're not done yet! Your opinion can help us make it better.

 You could almost set your watch by it.
 The Perseid meteor shower is an annual event, about as regular as Christmas.
 The precise dates can vary depending on the relative positions of the Earth and the sun or if it's a leap year, but it's reliable.

-So we're as certain as science that the Perseid meteor shower peaks this Sunday, August 12, and for more than a week we can expect to see spectacular things like bright lights and shooting stars in the northern night sky.
+So we're as certain as science that the Perseid meteor shower peaks on August 12, and for more than a week we can expect to see spectacular things like bright lights and shooting stars in the northern night sky.

 These shooting stars, as magical as they may appear to be, are caused when the Earth passes through a stream of dust and rocks - meteoroids - left behind by the comet Swift-Tuttle as it orbits the sun.